*This article was last updated on April 23, 2024*

 Some Important Facts you should know to help you understand the severity and urgency of this disease.

 1. There is only one Canadian medical doctor openly treating Lyme disease patients in Canada.
-His name is Dr. Ralph Hawkins and he resides in Calgary, AB.
-It has been reported that he is no longer accepting patients from out of province and his wait list is 2- to 3-years long.
-Recently, reports from prospective patients indicate he is not accepting any new patients at this time. **Update: Dr. Hawkins retired in late 2022/early 2023 thereabouts due to health reasons.
+His name is Dr. Ralph Hawkins and he resides in Calgary, AB. **Update: Dr. Ralph Hawkins has retired due to health reasons.

 2. Dr. Vett Lloyd, a Mount Allison University biology professor, and Dr. Ralph Hawkins, MD, published a study in the fall of 2018.
 Their results estimated between 3% – 4% of Lyme disease cases are being documented in Canada.
 In my opinion this is absolutely deplorable.